Sue Black, Baroness Black of Strome: Career and research

 Black was a Director of the Centre for International Forensic Assistance and a founder of the British Association for Human Identification and the British Association for Forensic Anthropology.

 In June 2018, Black left Dundee for Lancaster University, where she had been appointed pro-vice-chancellor for engagement.
 On 23 July 2021, it was announced that she had been elected the next President of St John's College, Oxford.

+House of Lords

+In 2021 she was appointed to the House of Lords as a crossbencher life peer.
+On 26 April 2021, she was created Baroness Black of Strome, of Strome in the County of Ross-shire.

+On 15 June 2021, she made her maiden speech in the Lords during a debate on the Skills and Post-16 Education Bill.